 The Bold Choice – Where To Wear: MTV Movie Awards Or Anything New Media.

 Whichever universe Daft Punk resides in, you’ll find a glittery, wearable disco ball.
 This look fits the formalwear requirement in only the broadest interpretations, but when you’re only there to party, it’s the perfect option.
 Expect to be looked down on by both the snobby black-tie elite and any rental amateur who wishes they were born with a personality and balls.

 The Fashionable Faux Pas – Where To Wear: Fashion Events

-There’s a time and a place for a big risk, and who better than Elton John to use as your guide.
+There are a time and a place for big risk, and who better than Elton John to use as your guide.
 After all, he looked better at his worst than most do at their best.
-It feels so reprehensibly out of style that even the most Avant Garde from the fashion world will praise your brave step forward.
+It feels so reprehensibly out of style that even the most Avant-Garde from the fashion world will praise your brave step forward.

 The Safe Alternative – Where To Wear: Indie Movie Premieres